 Well, it’s official.
 I’ve lost any faint hope of getting the “Mom of the Year” award.

 We’re careful to use homemade bug spray whenever we go outside, check for ticks after hiking–the works.
 And what happens?
-Little Peanut (2) got a bunch of bug bites while she was asleep in her crib.
+Little Peanut (2) got a bunch of mosquito bites while she was asleep in her crib.
 Sigh.

 By the time she woke up in the morning, they were red and raw from itching.
 I knew they’d get infected if she kept scratching them.